Notalib/LYT/doc/test-script.md

              bookmark index: Have you created two bookmarks?

         - 4: Wait until just before the end of a sound segment, then place a bookmark there.
-It it placed correctly?
+Does it work correctly?

         - 5: Place a bookmark just at the beginning of a sound segment.
 Does it work correctly?

-        - Log out, then back in.
+        - 6: Log out, then back in.
 Are your bookmarks still there?

-        - Remove your bookmarks.
+        - 7: Remove your bookmarks.